weigandconstruction/portico/README.md

 The article proposes we craft small, simple clients.
 This is excellent advice, but what if we need more than just a few API calls or have a larger number of services?

-Hydra solves this by giving you a lightweight, simple, and transparent solution, without requiring you to build your own clients.
+Portico solves this by giving you a lightweight, simple, and transparent solution, without requiring you to build your own clients.
 We do this by leveraging the OpenAPI 3.0 spec, Req, and code generation.
-With Hydra you can achieve the same results without the extra work.
+With Portico you can achieve the same results without the extra work.

 ## 🚀 Features